ldtteam/MinecoloniesWiki/source/workers/florist.md

 </div>

 The Florist is a specialist of your colony's production.
 The Florist will grow flowers in [compost blocks](../../source/items/compost).
 For them to do this, they require [compost](../../source/items/compost) and an axe.

+The higher a Florist's Dexterity level, the greater the chance for them to successfully harvest a flower.
+The higher their Agility level is, the less time it'll take for new flowers to grow.